rvhuang/heuristic-suite/README.md

 The project provides `HeuristicComparer` and `DiscreteHeuristicComparer` for different step comparison scenarios.

-* If the `Key` property can be directly compared to each other without explicit _h(n)_ function, then by default, `DiscreteHeuristicComparer` will be used for faster step comparison.
+* If the `Key` property can be directly compared to each other without explicit _h(n)_ function, by default, `DiscreteHeuristicComparer` will be used for faster step comparison.
 * If _h(n)_ function is explicitly needed in order to compare each of steps, the `HeuristicComparer` will be used to perform traditional estimation _f(n) = g(n) + h(n)_.

 ### Heuristic Function Preference